ThomasFeher/armadillo/README.txt

   If you have LAPACK and/or BLAS present, configure your compiler to link with these libraries.

-  If using Windows, see Section 3.2.
+  If using Linux, link using -llapack -lblas
-  If using Mac OS X, link using -framework Accelerate
+  If using Mac OS X, link using -framework Accelerate If using Windows, see section 4.2.

   You can also link with high-speed replacements for LAPACK and BLAS, eg. Intel's MKL or AMD's ACML.
-See Section 4.0 for more info.
+See section 5 for more info.

-=== 3.0: Compiling Programs and Linking: Examples ===
+=== 4.0: Compiling Programs and Linking: Examples ===

 The "examples" directory contains several quick example programs that use the Armadillo library.
-If Armadillo was installed manually (ie. according to section 2.2), you will also need to explicitly link your programs with the libraries that were specified in "include/armadillo_bits/config.hpp".
+If Armadillo was installed manually (ie. according to section 3.2), you will also need to explicitly link your programs with the libraries that were specified in "include/armadillo_bits/config.hpp".